Register today and let DEET help to find a job

 Position: Graphic Designer

-Experience: 2 years (min 6 months -1 years preferably from Real Estate)
+Experience: 2 years (min 6 months to 1 year preferably from real estate)

 Salary: As per last CTC